 - Some complaints about the stock shaft being weak

 The Callaway Big Bertha B21 is built for distance no matter if you have a fast or slow swing speed.
 It has a low and forward center of gravity for low spin.
-This is a feature found in a lot of more expensive modern drivers, so it’s nice to see it in the budget-friendly Big Bertha lineup.
+This feature is found in many more expensive modern drivers, so it’s nice to see it in the budget-friendly Big Bertha lineup.

 The B21 has built-in draw bias weighting in the face so that you can hit a straight ball.
 Hint – this is a feature found in a lot of of beginner drivers on this list.

 Another feature I like in the B21 is the jailbreak frame.
-These are two bars which connect the sole of the club to the crown to keep it solid at impact.
-This should give you spend of ball speed.
+These two bars connect the club’s sole to the crown to keep it solid at impact.
+This should give you a spend of ball speed.

 Even though the Big Bertha is catered for high handicap golfers, the price is a big drawback to us.
-The Rogue ST is only $50 more and is just a little bit more forgiving.
+The Rogue ST is only $50 more and is slightly more forgiving.
 The only drawback is that the Rogue ST is a bit heavier, which is only a problem for younger golfers or those with who swing slower.